 DEAG places great importance on the capital mar- DEAG carried out various other IR activities over ket's need for information.
 The company reports and above the statutory requirements.
-These intransparently and regularly on business developments and prospects.
-In the reporting period, clude, among others:
+These include, among others:

 - Numerous individual and group meetings with investors in Germany and abroad - Participation in capital market conferences - National and international roadshows - Publications of Corporate News